>>Towards a phase-out of single-use plastic bags

 Photo: Suan Lok/CVN

 The UN General Assembly adopted by consensus a resolution declaring 2022 the International Year of the Basic Sciences for Sustainable Development.
 The United Nations stresses that the application of basic sciences is necessary for advances in medicine, industry, agriculture, water resources, energy planning, the environment, communication and culture.
-Science and emerging technologies meet the needs of humanity by providing access to information and improving the health and well-being of individuals, communities and societies.
+New sciences and technologies serve the needs of humanity by providing access to information and improving the health and well-being of individuals, communities and societies.

 “In Vietnam, the awareness of environmental protection and the importance of science and technology in this field still needs to be developed more widely and deeply”said Associate Professor Phan Thi Ha Duong, Associate Director of the International Center for Research and Training in Mathematics (ICRTM).